 Yes.
 The Stove and/or Propane System can be deleted from the Standard Equipment Package for credit.
 When a 110V hookup is available, you can use a Microwave (O) or Electric Hot Plate (O) for cooking and hot water.
 Some owners use a portable camp stove.
 Small portable propane water heaters are also available.
 Also keep in mind, practically all campgrounds have a grill and picnic table at each camp site.

-If you include an Inverter (O), which changes 12V to 110V, you would have 110V for a Microwave (O) and other 110V items.
-An Inverter (O) will not power an A/C.
+Your Inverter changes 12V to 110V, so you have 110V for a Microwave (O) and other 110V items.
+An Inverter will not power an A/C.

 Explain The City Water Hookup

 When you have a park fresh water connection at your camp site, you can connect it and the connector in the side of the van with the 25 foot White Fresh Water Hose.
 You will then have fresh water to the Sink, Shower (O), Marine Toilet (O) and Water Heater (O).
 All Sportsmobile water lines are high pressure and rated to minus 50 F. The City Water Connection includes a built-in pressure regulator.

 The entire water line system can be easily drained through a drain valve located under the van, near the City hookup.
 The Fresh Water Tank also includes a through-the -floor drain by the tank.

 How Do I Fill The Fresh Water Tank?